Boating Scuba Accident Attorneys in Charleston

 Much of the South Carolina economy depends upon commercial divers performing a verity of functions: pier repair and restoration, raising damaged boats, performing rescue operations, hydroelectric work, and more.
 The Charleston area also provides some of the best fresh water and Atlantic Ocean scuba diving experiences in the United States.
 Every year, thousands of coastal residents and visitors come to our state to receive scuba certification, to work as commercial divers, or to use dive shops and boating services to enjoy their unique pastime.
 While most divers are aware of the dangers, and all dive schools and outfitters must pass strict certification requirements, serious injuries can still occur on boat decks and under the surface of the water.

-If you were injured in a dive accident while engaging in a professional or recreational dive activity in or around Charleston, South Carolina, contact a member of our personal injury litigation team at the Bostic Law Firm.
+If you were injured in a dive accident while engaging in a professional or recreational dive activity in or around Charleston, South Carolina, contact a member of our litigation team at the Bostic Law Firm.
 We have a successful record of protecting divers who place their lives in the hands of training instructors and dive masters working out of independent dive shops and charter boats.
 Our knowledge allows us to offer advice on a number of diving accidents occurring in various situations, including:

 - Recreational diving: Nearly 100 people are killed in recreational diving accidents every year in the United States.
 Many of these accidents result from diver operator error, or a lack of proper training or improper preparation of diving equipment.
 Regardless if you are taking your first dive on vacation, or you are an avid hobbyist, you likely rely on the expertise of a more experienced diver when you dive.
 When injuries occur because of the negligence of others, those individuals may be liable for your losses.